liesnikov/extensible-elaborator/paper/main.md

 In this paper, we propose a new architecture for an extensible elaborator for dependently typed languages.
 The idea is to provide an API for developers to tap into the elaboration procedure with custom solvers that can manipulate metavariables and constraints placed on them.
 This design separates the 'what' the solvers are doing from the 'when', making the interaction points between different parts of the type-checker explicit.
-As a result, this allows the developer to reason more easily about exceptions and asynchronicity in the type-checker and add new features in a more contained fashion.
+As a result, this allows the developer to reason more easily about exceptions and asynchronicity in the type-checker and add new features in a more isolated fashion.
 Practically, this means that each feature is contained within one module, as opposed to being spread around the codebase.

 Contributions: